What is an AQI?

 At Plume Labs, we have carefully studied the various AQIs.
 We observed two things.
 The first was that none of these AQIs were based on commonly accepted health impact thresholds, and the second none of the AQI thresholds had any concrete meaning for individuals.

 To address these issues, we built our own: the Plume Air Quality Index.
-The Plume AQI has seven levels of pollution, or thresholds.
+The Plume AQI has six levels of pollution, or thresholds.
 These thresholds are linked to the exposure limits outlined by the World Health Organisation.
 Each category represents the amount of time it is safe to spend in that level of pollution.
 For example: one year (PAQI < 20), one day (PAQI <50), one hour (PAQI <100).

 In practice, this means that if an individual’s average daily exposure exceeds 50 Plume AQI, they may start to experience negative health impacts.

-The seven levels of pollution are:
+The six levels of pollution are:

 The overall Plume AQI is determined by whatever pollutant is measuring the highest.
 For example: if you have readings of 10 VOCs, 25 PM2.5, 30 PM10, and 50 NO2, the overall Plume AQI will be 50.